 This post may contain affiliate links.

-What is not to love about this tasty Chilli Beef Enchiladas Recipe?
-Rolled tortillas packed full with delicious chilli, topped with cheese and baked in the oven for a simple but oh-so-good family dinner.
+This easy Beef Enchiladas recipe includes rolled tortillas packed full with delicious chilli, topped with cheese and baked in the oven for a simple but oh-so-good family dinner.

 ⭐️ This is a Mexican-inspired dish.
 It’s not authentic Mexican cuisine, which usually includes a red sauce made with a roux (flour and stock or fats), plus spices or roasted peppers, blended.
 This is my own humble take on these flavours, having enjoyed lots of enchiladas.
 For a more authentic recipe and to learn more, you could visit: My Latina Table.